jesssekeogh/bonsai_dapp/README.md

 We are working on new NFT and Interactive story solutions to bring these features to fruition.

+## Some notes:
+Local Internt Identity is placed in App.jsx line 47 - replace this in Prod

 ### Made by Team Bonsai